This article explains the configuration options available when you create and edit a pool.

 If you want to use autoscaling local storage, the IAM role or keys used to create your account must include the permissions

 ec2:DescribeVolumes.
-For the complete list of permissions and instructions on how to update your existing IAM role or keys, see Configure your AWS account (cross-account IAM role).
+For the complete list of permissions and instructions on how to update your existing IAM role or keys, see Create a cross-account IAM role.